andre-ye/andre-ye.github.io/english/spring/reading-notes/silent-spring/silent-spring.md

 ### Chapter 13: Through a Narrow Window
 - A very narrow window through which one can only see a crack of light.
-- Only when we begin by focusing on the cells of the body can we comprehend serious effects of introduction chemicals into the environment.
+- Only when we begin by focusing on the cells of the body can we comprehend the serious effects of introducing chemicals into the environment.
 - Cellular oxidation is critical; the cell burns fuel to produce energy.
 - Oxidation is performed in the mitochondria; they are tiny packets of enzymes in which oxidation is completed.
 - ATP is the currency of energy.
-- Many chemicals can separate oxidation from the energy production, including insecitcides and weed killers.
+- Many chemicals can separate oxidation from energy production, including insecticides and weed killers.
 - Uncoupling extinguishes the little fires in our billions of cells.
 - When one of the enzymes is destroyed or weakened, oxidation halts;
 - Various dinitro compounds can block cells from oxygen.